 Check out the Facebook Live I did in the shop and you can see what it’s like to speak with your local dealer.

 Buying from a local dealer also connects you to the people who will help you maintain your machine.
 Most sewing machine dealers offer free classes or one-on-one lessons to help you get to know how to use your machine.
 And, many sewing machine dealers sell fabric, books, and notions, or offer sewing classes, or have fun events, or all three!

 You can find your local dealer by clicking on the “Find a Retailer” button at the top of Baby Lock’s website.

 What If I Don’t Have a Local Dealer?

 Not everyone lives in a major metropolitan area with several local dealers to choose from like I do.
-As I mentioned before, five of the machines in Baby Lock’s Genuine Collection of affordable, portable, and beginner-friendly sewing machines (and a serger) are also sold online through Nancy’s Notions and other local sewing machine dealers, like Sewing Machines Plus.
+As I mentioned before, all of the machines in Baby Lock’s Genuine Collection of affordable, portable, and beginner-friendly sewing machines (and a serger) are also sold online through other local sewing machine dealers, like Sewing Machines Plus and Quilt in a Day.
 If you buy online from a dealer, be sure to email your questions or call and talk to them.
 They will give you plenty of recommendations and suggestions before you place your order online.